AGP-Project/Project3/README.md

 # Project3

-This is the final delivery of the Advanced Graphics Programming subject adn this README contains all its documentation.
+This is the final delivery of the Advanced Graphics Programming subject and this README contains all its documentation.

 ## Made by:
 [Òscar Faura](https://github.com/ofaura)